mikel-egana-aranguren/SADI-Docker-Galaxy/README.md

 (look at job_conf.xml.sample_Advanced for more options regarding how Galaxy invokes docker containers, there are a lot of options)

 The tools can also be installed through the tool shed.

 Use case
 ------

-run workflow (install workflow from tool shed or from .ga file in workflow/)
+run workflow (install workflow from tool shed https://toolshed.g2.bx.psu.edu/view/mikel-egana-aranguren/sadi_docker_workflow/22be3a551998 or from .ga file in workflow/)

+upload the file to history (note that if needed Edit file dataset datatype to RDF if using the client)

+upload the workflow from file SADI-Docker_use_case.ga: workwflows, import or upload workflwo, choose file

+run workflow, choose uniprot ids as input

 services: